Chaos Theory by Anuvab Pal – Book Review

-Author is a play writer and this Novel is one of his plays converted into a story, and you can see that in the style where chapters move like acts or scenes.
-A small fast paced read about two characters who remain around each other through their lives but never came together as one, at least not by social parameters.
+The author is a play writer.
+And this Novel Chaos Theory is one of his plays converted into a story.
+You can see that in the style where chapters move like acts or scenes.
+A small fast-paced read about two characters who remain around each other through their lives.
+But never came together as one, at least not by social parameters.

-There is a nice description of the times, and I liked the way time kept changing through the paraphernalia like music and streets.
-There is insight in the word of academia and what those intelligent looking guys doing crazy stuff do.
-There is a depiction of a near perfect relationship that does not ask for any kind of pretending or adhering to norms, that allows you to be yourself and still have a right on the other, that can be out of touch for years but remains exactly where it was when you last met.
+There is a nice description of the times.
+I liked the way time kept changing through the paraphernalia like music and streets.
+There is an insight into the world of academia.
+And what those intelligent looking guys doing crazy stuff do.
+There is a depiction of a near perfect relationship that does not ask for any kind of pretending or adhering to norms, that allows you to be yourself.
+And still have a right on the other, that can be out of touch for years but remains exactly where it was when you last met.
 English literature provides the perfect backdrop and aura to the story.